 Option 4 northern channel with breakwater

-In addition to the MRECG, local residents have been invited to share their views by attending local community information sessions, completing a survey or providing a submission to the MRECG.
+As well as the MRECG, council also invited local residents to a series of community information sessions.
+Residents could also complete a survey or provide a submission to the MRECG.

 Phase 2 - Consultation sessions and survey